bebold92/bebold92.github.io/_posts/2016-11-09-network-traffic-tutorial.md

 title: Searching for Snowplow's Structured Events
 ---

 This is a tutorial on how to look for any type of structured event that Snowplow or other event based web analytics tools collects.
-This will help understand how a server call is built and how the data is sent to your backend system.
+This will help you understand how a server call is built and how the data is sent to your backend system.
 In the case of Dollar Shave Club that is Looker.

 First, we will want to click on a web element that we know has a structured event attached to it.
 If you do not know if a web element has an event attached to it, click everywhere and them we can see if a structured event pops up in the network tab.
-Right now I want to know the number of clicks on on our FAQs sections.
+Right now I want to know the number of clicks on our FAQs sections.

 ![My helpful screenshot]({{ site.url }}/images/snowplow/click_event.gif){:class="center-image"}

-After that I need to look at the Developer Console in Chrome to see what click that button actually did.
+After that I need to look at the Developer Console in Chrome to see what that click actually did.
 Right click on the page and then click "Inspect", just like below.

 ![My helpful screenshot]({{ site.url }}/images/snowplow/opening_dev_console.gif){:class="center-image"}